 Government Investigations & Litigation

 Alston & Bird has decades of experience supporting national and international clients on health information technology and privacy litigation, including significant data breach investigations.
 Our health information privacy and security lawyers advise and represent clients in responding to OCR investigations and administrative enforcement proceedings involving the Privacy, Security and Breach Notification Rules.
 Our government and investigations lawyers regularly advise health information technology companies, hospitals, physicians, payers and other HIPAA-covered entities in protecting the health information privacy of patients and customers, including in response to subpoenas, requests for production, search warrants and motions to compel.
-In doing so, we utilize Alston & Bird’s expertise in HIPAA, the federal alcohol and drug regulations and the various state laws that protect certain diagnoses (e.g., HIV, AIDS, mental health, alcohol/drug treatment, developmental disabilities), as well as state laws that protect certain communications (e.g., privileges for psychiatrists, psychologists, social workers and therapists).
+In doing so, we utilize Alston & Bird’s expertise in HIPAA, the federal alcohol and drug abuse confidentiality regulations and the various state laws that protect certain diagnoses (e.g., HIV, AIDS, mental health, alcohol/drug treatment, developmental disabilities), as well as state laws that protect certain communications (e.g., privileges for psychiatrists, psychologists, social workers and therapists).
 Our lawyers also represent clients in criminal investigations conducted by the U.S. Department of Justice (DOJ) concerning alleged HIPAA violations.